greeniot/greeniot.github.io/_topics/Programming-Embedded-Devices-with-C.md

 ---
 category: programming
-title: Programming Embedded Devices with C
+title: "Programming Embedded Devices with C"
-description: An overview of the programming techniques required to leverage embedded devices using the C programming language.
+description: "An overview of the programming techniques required to leverage embedded devices using the C programming language."
 questions:
   - What is a pointer from the device's perspective?
   - How can we declare / work with a pointer?